mikechase3/godotCoinDash/readme.md

 * **Solution**: it's part of the tree.
 Trees have refs to other nodes and this is a shortcut probbaly. it is like a file structure

+### Debugging Signals from Timer to Main and Back
+Having issues with signaling.
+Rubber duck didn't work, so now docs and then professional help.
+1. `scene_hud: bp_scene` bp_scene has `GameTimer:bp_timer` child.
+2. `scene_hud.gd` only signals `start_game` which is only emitted when button is pressed.
+	* We also hide message here
+	* And hide the button.
+	* then emit_signal("start_game")
+3. Start game passes it onto main.
+	* Main has a callable c that'll